 Figure 5.1 shows each type of surgery.

-With lumpectomy, the tumor and a small rim of normal tissue surrounding the tumor are removed, but the rest of the breast remains intact.
+With lumpectomy, the tumor and a small rim of normal tissue around the tumor are removed, but the rest of the breast remains intact.
 With mastectomy, the entire breast is removed.

 Lumpectomy.
-The surgeon removes the breast tumor and a small rim of normal tissue surrounding it.
-Some lymph nodes from the underarm area (axillary nodes) may also be removed to see if cancer cells are present.
+The surgeon removes the breast tumor and a small rim of normal tissue around it.
+Some axillary lymph nodes may also be removed to see if cancer cells are present.

 Image courtesy of Lange Productions (http://langeproductions.com/).

 Mastectomy.
-The surgeon removes the entire breast (in most, but not all, cases this includes the nipple and areola).
-Some lymph nodes from the underarm area (axillary nodes) may also be removed to see if cancer cells are present.
+The The surgeon removes the entire breast (in most, but not all, cases this includes the nipple and areola).
+Some axillary lymph nodes may also be removed to see if cancer cells are present.

 Breast reconstruction can be done at the same time as the mastectomy or later.
 Some women choose not to have reconstruction.

-The next sections describe each type of surgery and offer information that can help you choose which surgery is right for you.
-Our interactive treatment navigation tool for newly diagnosed patients can help you explore the different types of treatments you may have.
+Our interactive treatment navigation tool can help you explore the different types of treatments you may have.

 If you are facing breast cancer surgery, remember there are many women who have been where you are today.
 They had the same fears and made the same tough choices.
 These women have gone through surgery, recovered and are living their lives.
 They may be willing to talk to you and answer questions.

-You can find other survivors on our Message Boards and other online resources.
-Your health care provider can tell you how to find a local support group.
+You can find other survivors on our Message Boards.
+Your health care provider may be able to help you how to find a local support group.